 An obituary is designed to outlive the deceased, but many have beaten it at its own game, and survived it to tell the story.
 (Somehow, Monty Python comes to mind.)
 Or Mark Twain, even though that ‘reports of my death were greatly exaggerated‘ quote is, well, a misquote.

-He was victim of one of the earliest mistakes about somebody’s passing, and had a chance of having a laugh about it.
-It still happens: in what became known as the ‘CNN Incident,’ a bunch of celebrities were all declared ‘dead’ in April 2003.
+He was victim of one of the earliest mistakes about somebody’s passing, and had a chance to have a laugh about it.
+It still happens: in what became known as the ‘CNN Incident,’ a bunch of celebrities were all declared ‘dead‘ in April 2003.

 Fidel Castro, Nelson Mandela, and even Dick Cheney, which was called the ‘U.K.’s favorite grandmother,’ were among them.
-Parts of 2002 demise notice of England’s Queen Mother were used for their pre-obituaries, and prematurely leaked online.
+Parts of a 2002 demise notice of England’s Queen Mother were used for their pre-obituaries, and prematurely leaked online.

 THE PREFAB & THE QUIRKY

 It was an accident, but quite possible: newspapers keep a database of celebrity obituaries ready for when they pass on.
 Nine years before her death, Queen Mum herself had already had her own untimely death aired by the Australian media.

-From the man who said ‘god is dead,’ William Hamilton (whose notice was greeted by a few devilish ‘thank gods’), to the woman who had more titles than anyone, according to the Guinness, (and 25 names), La Duquesa de Alba, the afterword is often all we’ll even heard of them.
+From the man who said ‘god is dead,’ William Hamilton (whose notice was greeted by a few devilish ‘thank gods‘), to the woman who had more titles than anyone, according to the Guinness, (and 25 names), La Duquesa de Alba, the afterword is often all we’ll ever heard of them.